 - Real-Time Round Ups.
 Round Ups from your Acorns debit card come from Spend and happen in real time.

-- PayPal, Apple Pay, and Android Pay Compatible.
-The Acorns debit card automatically works with Apple Pay or Android Pay, and you can transfer money between a PayPal account and your Spend account.
+- Compatible With PayPal, Apple Pay, and Google Pay.
+The Acorns debit card automatically works with Apple Pay or Google Pay (formerly known as Android Pay), and you can transfer money between a PayPal account and your Spend account.
 Spend is not compatible with other mobile payment apps, such as Zelle.

 - Bill Pay.
 The account doesn’t include a bill payment feature, but you can use your account and routing numbers to set up bill pay with servicers.

 - Withdrawing Funds.
-Withdraw money through an ATM (maximum $500 per day) or by transferring to an external account.
+Withdraw money through an ATM (maximum $500 per day) or by transferring to an external account (maximum $7,000 per day).

 - Check and Cash Deposit.
-You can’t deposit checks or cash into a Spend account via ATM, but you have access to mobile check deposit through the Acorns app.
+You can’t deposit checks or cash into a Spend account via ATM, but you have access to mobile check deposit through the Acorns app (maximum $5,000 per day).

 - Checks.
 Acorns doesn’t provide checkbooks or checks, and third-party check services won’t work.